 On a weather chart, lines joining places with equal sea-level pressures are called isobars.
 Charts showing isobars are useful because they identify features such as anticyclones (areas of high pressure) and depressions (areas of low pressure).

 Areas of high and low pressure are caused by ascending and descending air.
 As air warms, it ascends leading to low pressure at the surface.
 As air cools, it descends leading to high pressure at the surface.
-This is illustrated in the diagram below.

 In general, low pressure leads to unsettled weather conditions and high pressure leads to settled weather conditions.